Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Overview

-Electricians work in a wide variety of buildings and facilities – on everything from lighting and climate control systems, to communication equipment.
+Electricians work in various buildings and facilities – on everything from lighting and climate control systems to communication equipment.
 An electrician's work involves assembling, installing, commissioning, testing, maintaining, servicing and operating electrical systems and equipment.

-Employers are looking for electricians capable of working in residential, commercial and industrial settings who can respond to constant changes in technology.
+Employers are looking for electricians capable of working in residential, commercial and industrial settings who can respond to constant technological changes.

 This program offers practical and theoretical training in both construction and industrial trades.